• Skip to main content

 If you suspect your nighttime allergy symptoms are worsening sleep-disordered breathing, getting tested is a crucial first step.
 A simple home sleep apnea test can help identify underlying issues, though a complete sleep study may sometimes be necessary.

 Once diagnosed, proper treatment can significantly improve sleep, especially during allergy season.
+For some patients, managing related ear issues with ear drops after tubes can also help reduce discomfort and improve overall nighttime rest.
 You’ll soon be enjoying restful nights again.

-If you have nighttime allergies and sleep apnea, contact our sleep medicine center today to schedule an assessment and get the help you need.
+If you have nighttime allergies, sleep apnea, or issues like thyroid sore throat, contact our sleep medicine center today to schedule an assessment and get the help you need.

 When to See an ENT Specialist

 Seeing an ENT professional is essential if you experience sleep apnea symptoms or persistent allergies.
+Searching for a pediatric ENT near me can help parents find the right specialist for their children.
 Early diagnosis and treatment can improve your quality of life and reduce the risks of untreated sleep apnea.

 ENT Services and Treatments